 Ability to communicate, in English, with faculty members and students who are well versed in various scientific fields, primarily biology and bioinformatics.

 Knowledge of and ability in PCR, gel electrophoresis, and other routine molecular biology techniques.

 Knowledge of and ability in running and programming command-line pipelines in unix and python preferred.

 Knowledge of appropriate/applicable safety standards.

-Education: Bachelor’s degree in Biology, Molecular Biology, or related field.
+Education: Bachelor’s degree in Biology, Molecular Biology, or related field by May 2023.
 A combination of undergraduate coursework and related experience may be considered.

-Experience: One to two-year experience with modern molecular biological instrumentation and laboratory techniques (DNA extraction, PCR, Sanger and Illumina sequencing), and familiarity with command-line computational analyses highly desirable.
+Experience: One to two years of experience with modern molecular biological instrumentation and laboratory techniques (DNA extraction, PCR, Sanger and Illumina sequencing), and familiarity with command-line computational analyses highly desirable.

-Hours: The regular daily hours for this position are 8:00 a.m. to 5:00 p.m. or 9:00a.m. to 6:00p.m., with a one-hour unpaid meal period.
-Hours may vary according to the needs of the Department and/or College.
+The regular hours are either 8:00a.m. to 5:00p.m. or 9:00am to 6:00pm with a one-hour unpaid meal period, Monday – Friday.
+Hours may vary due to the needs of the department or College.

-Reporting: This position reports to the project PI.
+This position reports to the Principal Investigator (PI)